cosbuild/drdelozier.github.io/tutorials/cloud_services.md

 ## 2. _Python Anywhere_

 * Go to https://www.pythonanywhere.com/
+* Use your kent ID as your username,
 * Click on _Pricing & Signup_ in the top row.
 * Sign up for a _Hacker_ plan at $5.00/month.
 * Enter some way to pay the bill.
-* Also, sign up for a free plan using _yourname_api_ as the username.
+* Also, go ahead and sign up for a second free plan using _yourusername_api_ as the username.
+You will want this eventually.

 ## 2. _MLAB_ (was _MongoLabs_)